Our Privacy Policy

 We may collect personal data from a variety of sources.
 This includes:

-• Personal data we collect from other sources.
-We collect personal data from other sources including our trusted partnerships with third-parties service providers and where we operate the AIM Institute accounts on third-party platforms: For example, when you use the “like” functionality on Facebook or the +1 functionality on Google+.
+- Personal data we collect from other sources.
+We collect personal data from other sources including our trusted partnerships with third-party service providers and where we operate the AIM Institute accounts on third-party platforms: For example, when you use the “like” functionality on Facebook.
 Additionally, we receive information about you and other visitors’ interactions with our advertising to measure whether our advertising is relevant and successful.
 We also collect information about you and your activities from a third-party when we jointly offer services or products, or from third-party data enrichment providers (to find out more see our privacy key terms who may deliver insights to the AIM Institute about the personal data we hold).

 b.
 Special categories of personal data